Affine logic for constructive mathematics

 Thus, the correct notions of equality and inequality for real numbers are each other's negations, relieving us of the need for a separate ``apartness relation''.

-The ``linearity'' of linear logic is that $\mand$ and $\mor$ are not idempotent: $P\mand P \nlogeq P$ and $P\mor P \nlogeq P$.
+The names \emph{linear} and \emph{affine} logic refer to the fact that $\mand$ and $\mor$ are not idempotent: $P\mand P \nlogeq P$ and $P\mor P \nlogeq P$.
+(More precisely, what fails are $P \imp (P\mand P)$ and $(P\mor P) \imp P$.)
 A proof of $P\mor P$ consists of a method (well, technically two methods) for converting any refutation of $P$ into a proof of $P$.
 Since $P$ cannot be both provable and refutable, this is equivalently a method showing that $P$ cannot be refuted --- which is, of course, different from saying that it can be proven.
 Note that linear logic always satisfies the ``multiplicative law of excluded middle'' $P\mor \nt P$ and the ``multiplicative law of non-contradiction'' $\ntp{P\mand \nt P}$ (in fact, they are essentially the same statement).
 We call a proposition \textbf{decidable} if it satisfies the \emph{additive} law of excluded middle $P\aor \nt P$, or equivalently the additive law of non-contradiction $\ntp{P\aand \nt P}$.
 According to the above informal explanations, decidability means that we have either a proof of $P$ or a refutation of $P$.